axelclark/gatsby-tailwindcss-blog/src/pages/2020-03-08-continuous-deployment-github-actions/index.md

 Make sure your tests pass locally, then commit and push your change to `master`.

-All steps in the workflow should pass and when you visit the Public IP address of your droplet, you should see the homepage updated with "Welcome to Docker Phx!"
+All steps in the workflow should pass and when you visit the public IP address of your droplet, you should see the homepage updated with "Welcome to Docker Phx!"

 ![new-homepage](./new-homepage.png)

-Congratulations, we've set up continuous deployment and seen how it can catch bugs from deployment!
+Congratulations, we've set up continuous deployment on Digital Ocean with GitHub Actions and Docker!

 One additional update might be to set up another workflow to run the tests on each pull request so you don't push bad code into `master` in the first place.